leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

 ## Introduction

-This lab walks you through the steps to Prepare and describe the recommended configuration for your Network and Required IAM Policy for Exadata Database Service on Dedicated Infrastructure.
+This lab walks you through the steps to Prepare and describe the recommended configuration for your Network and the Required IAM Policy for Exadata Database Service on Dedicated Infrastructure.

 Estimated Time: 10 minutes